Naturaily/naturaily-storyblok-next-starter/README.md

    ![Create space](https://a.storyblok.com/f/218794/3950x694/f7ebe8c1f8/screenshot-2024-02-07-at-10-19-52-am.png)
    ![Create space](https://a.storyblok.com/f/218794/764x735/57281ddcf4/screenshot-2024-02-07-at-10-24-38-am.png)

-   Depending on the selection in the `Server Location` field, you will need to create the appropriate variable in the .env file in the 4 step.
+   Depending on the selection in the `Server Location` field, you will need to create the appropriate variable in the .env file in the next step.

 3. Create new Personal Access Token (PAT) in your Storyblok's account settings.
+Generate Preview Token also in your space settings.

    ![Personal access token](https://a.storyblok.com/f/218794/2644x2216/4639ed2028/screenshot-2024-02-07-at-10-29-53-am.png)